Key takeaways

 Provider migration

-How to successfully migrate from Twilio to Telnyx
+How to migrate from Twilio to Telnyx

 The migration playbook that also applies to gateway swaps.